Bri636/Bri636_old.github.io/README.md

 Current Research:
 ====================
-### 1. Argonne National Laboratory - Large Language Models + Embodied Agents for Self-Driving Labs:
+### 1. Argonne National Laboratory - Embodied AI 🤖 + Self-Driving Labs 🧬:

 * The goal of my research at ANL is to develop LLM-driven embodied agents for scientific workflows.
 Specifically, I use LLMs to develop embodied agents with reasoning and control, and mount them on virtual and robotic platforms that will automate biology experiments.
 I work under the Ramanathan Lab as well as the Rapid Prototyping Lab at Argonne to make this possible!

-### 2. Northwestern University - Large Language Models + Diffusion Models for Reinforcement Learning:
+### 2. Northwestern University - Generative AI 🤖 + Reinforcement Learning Robotics 🦾:

 ## Potential applications for my research include: